podcast

 DZ-48: One-Shot - Blade Runner 2049 - Agency vs Choice

-Can your characters be given choices and yet still be deprived of agency?
+Listen to discover how characters can be dramatised through binary choices (and understand the difference between choice and agency).
 To kick off 2018, Chas and Stu take a deep dive into one of their favourite movies of 2017: Blade Runner 2049.
-However, they abstained from "Fox News-ing this shit" by being joined by the most accomplished screenwriter they know, C.S.
+However, they abstained from “Fox News-ing this shit” by being joined by the most accomplished screenwriter they know, C.S.
 McMullen (Blood List 2017, Black List 2017, also a lover of Blade Runner 2049).
-For a film that is thematically about choice, Stu and Chas thought this would be an excellent opportunity to explore how characters can be dramatised through binary choices.
-And yet, CS opened...
+For a film that is thematically about choice, Stu and Chas thought this would be an excellent opportunity to explore how characters can be dramatised through bina...

 2018-02-28